Record rainfall floods basements, closes businesses in Ontario's Windsor-Essex County

 - Insurance claims top $108M in Windsor, Tecumseh flood

-Windsor's airport recorded rainfall of 57.4 millimetres, shattering the old record of 43.2 mm for Aug.
-28 that was recorded in 1961.
-Volunteers in the Tecumseh area reported rain totals of 129 mm and a volunteer southwest of Windsor recorded total rainfall of 140.5 mm, said Environment Canada.
+Windsor was hit too, and by 2 p.m.
+Tuesday the city's 311 call centre had fielded 105 calls from residents reporting "varying degrees of water infiltration in their basement."
+Shortly before 4 p.m.
+Devonshire Mall closed for the day, citing drainage problems.

+Lakeshore Mayor Tom Bain said his town had received about 160 flood-related calls, including calls from people who were flooded out just 11 months ago.

-Last September, the mayors of Windsor and Tecumseh, declared a state of emergency for their communities after massive flooding hit the region.
+Last September, the mayors of Windsor and Tecumseh declared a state of emergency for their communities after massive flooding hit the region.
+Bain said residents expressed frustration with the double dousing but that municipal systems aren't built to withstand these types of exceptional storms.

+- From September: Flooding leads to state of emergency in Windsor, Tecumseh, Ont.

-On Tuesday morning, a flood warning was issued by the Essex Region Conservation Authority, which said water was flowing over roads across the region.
+On Tuesday morning, a flood warning was issued by the Essex Region Conservation Authority, which said water was flowing over roads across the region due to overwhelmed drainage infrastructure.

-"Isolated heavy thunderstorms through the evening hours have caused local drainage infrastructure to be overwhelmed with run-off resulting from those isolated heavy downpours," said the warning.

 "The areas most significantly impacted are roadways within the town of Lakeshore, west of Belle River, the existing older portions of the Town of Tecumseh, and isolated areas in the city of Windsor."